Higher domain authority will result in better rankings for all your pages.

 “The best way to get other sites to create high-quality, relevant links to yours is to create unique, relevant content that can naturally gain popularity in the Internet community.
 Creating good content pays off: Links are usually editorial votes given by choice, and the more useful content you have, the greater the chances someone else will find that content valuable to their readers and link to it.”

-When you’re trying to figure out how to build domain authority by getting higher-quality links, you should consider several other key elements.
+When you’re trying to figure out how to build it up by getting higher-quality links, you should consider several other key elements.

 We already went over the importance of long-form content.
 Beyond that, to make a truly linkable piece of content you need to tackle a subject in its entirety.